fdeblasio/pokeemerald-expansion/notes.md

 - Calculate Electro Ball more similarly to Gyro Ball?
 - New moves:
     - Add more basic moves for level up coverage (like a 40 power Ground move or a 60 power physical Fairy move)
+        - Add in Magnitude variations as their own moves in order to get more Ground moves?
     - Based on other animations (Tail, Punches, Kicks, Headbutts, Wings, Claw)
         - For example, a Flame Wing move that uses Wing Attack/Steel Wing's animation but with fire
         - The existing animation variations aren't consistent for moves (Steel Wing is stronger than Wing Attack, Iron Tail is stronger than Poison Tail, etc.) but the new moves should be